ebi-ait/hca-ebi-wrangler-central/docs/SOPs/update_a_project_SOP.md

 Things that can be done:
 * Fix an error in any existing field
 * Enter information into any blank field in an existing entity
-* Add new metadata entities and sequence files
+* schema??

-Things that can’t be done: (?)
+Things that can’t be done:
 * Change the 'DescribedBy' field
 * Delete anything from a submission

-### When can I update a project?

-* Non-analysed datasets - No restrictions
-* Analysed datasets - OPEN QUESTION: Should be coordinated with the Matrix Service/DataOps?
+* DCP1 Project Changes

 ## Procedure
 1. The identifier of the issue reopens the project tracker ticket for that project if it has been closed and moves it to the 'Needs Update' pipeline of the [`Dataset wrangling status`](https://github.com/ebi-ait/hca-ebi-wrangler-central#workspaces/dataset-wrangling-status-5f994cb88e0805001759d2e9/board?repos=261790554) Zenhub board and makes a comment that contains the following information, (if not already specified in the ticket body)